 Out of college, my husband taught in a private Christian school for seven years.
 We loved ministering to the high school kids and living in Kansas.
-They were formational years to our Christian life.
+The years were formational to our Christian life.
 Of course, we often joked that the three best things about teaching were June, July and August, but we loved working with teens the most.

 When my husband went into the computer industry, he had the typical vacation schedule with only two weeks off.

 At the same time, he began teaching the Bible every summer for two weeks at Box T Bible and Saddle Camp run by Florence and Lewellyn Tewksbury in the middle of North Dakota.
-We loved the teen ministry and didn’t mind having no time off.
+We loved the teen ministry and didn’t mind not having vacation days the rest of the year.
 Our ministry together was our family vacation.

 However, driving from North Dakota to Montana to visit my parents each year with a car full of little children and no husband was a challenge.
 We found help one year when we bought a Disney video and it came with an Amtrak coupon for buy one adult fair, get one child for free.
 The baby was free, the middle children were half fare, so we had a deal.